clicalmani/tonka/docs/query_builder.md

 ### Retrieving a List of Column Values

-If you want to retrieve an `Clicalmani\Foundation\Collection\Collection` instance containing the values ​​of a single column, you can use the `pluck` method.
+If you want to retrieve an [Collection](collection.md) instance containing the values ​​of a single column, you can use the `pluck` method.
 In this example, we will retrieve a collection of user titles:

 ```php
 use Clicalmani\Foundation\Support\Facades\DB;